thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   out
 }
 ```
-Finally, we have our catch-all case.
+Finally, we have our bucket case.
 At first this might seem a little too easy.
 If we encounter an unknown pair, we just infer a type for our AST and add a constraint saying that type has to be equal to the type we're checking against.
 If we think about this, it makes some sense though.
 In the unlikely case that neither of our types are variables (`(Int, Fun)` or `(Fun, Int)`), we will produce a type error when we try to solve our constraint.
 In the case that one of our types is a variable, we've now recorded the contextual info necessary about that variable by adding a constraint.
 We can rely on constraint solving to propagate that info to wherever it's needed.

 This is the only place where we emit a constraint explicitly.
 Everywhere else we just propagate constraints from our children's recursive calls.
 The point where we switch from checking back to inference is the only point where we require a constraint to ensure our type line up.
 Our intuition for `infer` and `check` help guide us to that conclusion.
 This is in part the insight and the power of a bidirectional type system.
 It will only become more valuable as we extend our type system to handle more complicated types.